O.V. Brantley

 My legal career was spent in the public sector.
 Service is important to me, but quilts were ever present.
 Wherever I worked, I made sure there were quilts on the walls.
 I often gifted quilts to my staff members.

-I am also the co-founder of the Atlanta Quilt Festival and the Brown Sugar Stitchers Quilt Guild.
-The Atlanta Quilt Festival celebrates African American quilting each August with an exhibit, lectures and classes.
+I am also the co-founder of the Atlanta Quilt Festival and a founding member of the Brown Sugar Stitchers Quilt Guild.
+The Atlanta Quilt Festival celebrates African American quilting each August with an exhibit, lectures and classes each August at the Southwest Arts Center, 915 New Hope Road, Atlanta, GA.

 The center of my life is daughter India.
-She has inspired many quilts and at age 26 is now my joyful traveling companion.
+She has inspired many quilts, is now my joyful traveling companion and has blessed me with my first grandchild Addison LaDon.
 We are determined to see the world.

 I approach each day with joy and gratitude as I strive to live a life of simple abundance.